 1.0 Introduction

-2.0 Scope
+2.0 Scope 5

-3.0 Principles
+3.0 Principles 5

 4.0 Accountabilities

-5.0 The C e Code
+5.0 The Code

-5.1 Honesty, integrity, impartiality and objectivity 7
+5.1 Honesty, integrity, impartiality and objectivity 8

 5.2 Accountability 8

-5.3 Respect for others 9
+5.3 Respect for others 10

-5.4 Stewardship 9
+5.4 Stewardship 10

-5.5 Personal interests 10
+5.5 Personal interests 11

-5.6 Reporting procedures: confidential reporting (Whistleblowing) 13
+5.6 Reporting procedures: confidential reporting (Whistleblowing) 15

-5.7 Reporting procedures: bribery and corruption 14
+5.7 Reporting procedures: bribery and corruption 15

-5.8 Openness 14
+5.8 Openness 15

-5.9 Appointment of staff 15
+5.9 Appointment of staff 16

-5.10 Duty of trust 15
+5 10 Duty of trust 16

-1. Introduction
+1.0 Introduction

 - 1.1 Walsall Council is PROUD.
 We are proud of our past, our present and for our future.
 The council is committed to reducing inequalities and ensuring all potential is maximized and its employment policies, procedures and guidelines are designed to support this vision and deliver the council's priorities. - 1.2 The council is committed to creating an environment that provides opportunities for all individuals and communities to fulfil their potential and this policy provides a framework in which employees will be supported to deliver the council's priorities in line with the council's expected behaviours and values; professionalism; leadership; accountability; transparency and ethical. - 1.3 The council's values and behaviours will be at the core of everything the council deliver and through a culture of continuous improvement, the council will increase performance, efficiency and champion the design of services to meet the needs of customers.
 As a digital by design council, employees will be empowered to deliver new ways of thinking and new ways of working, encouraging innovation and creativity in a learning environment.
-The council is committed to technological investment to deliver transformation in order to improve the efficiency and effectiveness of its services, both internally and externally. - 1.4 This policy framework promotes the council's strategic priority of internal focus ensuring all council services are effective and efficient and helps embed the behaviours and values expected of all employees as part of the Behaviour and Standards Framework. - 1.5 The purpose of the Code of Conduct is to provide a clear framework and guidance for all employees of Walsall Council, which outlines acceptable standards of behaviour and aims to support the council's shared vision, purpose, values and behaviour.
+The council is committed to technological investment to deliver transformation in order to improve the efficiency and effectiveness of its services, both internally and externally. - 1.4 This policy framework promotes the council's strategic priority of internal focus ensuring all council services are effective and efficient and helps embed the behaviours and values expected of all employees as part of the Behaviour and Standards Framework. - 1.5 The purpose of the Code of Conduct is to provide a clear framework and guidance for all employees/workers of Walsall Council, which outlines acceptable standards of behaviour and aims to support the council's shared vision, purpose, values and behaviour.

-2. Scope
+2.0 Scope

-2.1 The Code of Conduct applies to all council employees.
+2.1 The Code of Conduct applies to all council employees and workers including those on a casual working agreement and on a temporary agency assignment.

-3. Principles
+3.0 Principles

 3.1 The Code of Conduct draws together policies and requirements of the council and aims to assist employees in performing their duties to the best of their ability.
-All council policies and procedures form part of the Code of Conduct and as such any breach of policies or procedures will be considered a breach of the Code
+All council policies and procedures form part of the Code of Conduct and as such any breach of policies or procedures will be considered a breach of the Code.

-- 3.2 Employees are required to familiarise themselves with the contents of the Code and the documents referred to therein.
-It cannot cover every eventuality and if in any doubt or any guidance is required, employees should consult their line manager / Human Resources contact. - 3.3 The Code applies to all employees of the council.
-A breach of the Code may lead to disciplinary action.
+- 3.2 Employees are required to familiarise themselves with the contents of the Code and the documents referred to within it.
+It cannot cover every eventuality and if in any doubt or any guidance is required, employees should consult their line manager in the first instance or Human Resources. - 3.3 A breach of the Code may lead to disciplinary action.

-4. Accountabilities
+4.0 Accountabilities